Evolutionary Hyperparameter Optimization

 Mutation

-Mutation is periodically used to explore the hyperparameter space, allowing different hyperparameter combinations to be trialled during training.
+Mutations are periodically applied to our population of agents to explore the hyperparameter space, allowing different hyperparameter combinations to be trialled during training.
 If certain hyperparameters prove relatively beneficial to training, then that agent is more likely to be preserved in the next generation, and so those characteristics are more likely to remain in the population.

-• Network architecture mutations: Currently involves adding layers or nodes.
+• Network architecture mutations: Involves adding or removing layers or nodes.
 Trained weights are reused and new weights are initialized randomly.

 • Network parameters mutation: Mutating weights with Gaussian noise.